Admission to the Major

 The department has the following learning goals for mathematics majors:

-- Develop a basic understanding of, and computational facility with, major objects of mathematical and applied interest, such as functions, vector spaces, and groups.
+- Develop a basic understanding of, and computational facility with, major objects of mathematical and applied interest, such as differentiable functions, graphs, groups, manifolds, rings or vector spaces.

 - Understand abstract mathematical reasoning, e.g., understand an abstract system of rules, find examples of objects that satisfy those rules, conjecture theorems from those examples, and prove those theorems.